zaratan/dev_oops/README.md

 #                               # Default: Pierre
 ```

+### Script locations

+By default this gem will use the `$HOME/.dev_oops` directory to install configs and scripts.

+This gem will also try to find every `dev_oops` directory between the current directory and home and look for scripts in them.

+If there's a name collision, the closest to `current_dir` will be chosen.

+#### Creating a local directory

+`bundle exec dev_oops local_install`.

+This will create a `./dev_oops` directory.

 ### Commands

-Which editor will be opened by the gem
+Which editor will be opened by the gem is dictated by the `$EDITOR` environment variable.

-#### install

-`dev_oops install` Will create the base directory needed for storing your scripts.

 #### edit